pks-pankaj/airbnb-new-user-bookings/README.md

 All of the users in the dataset are from the USA, with 12 possible outcomes for the destination country.
 The training and test sets are split by dates.
 <br><br>
-The evaluation metric for this competition was [mean average precision @ 5] (https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/details/evaluation).
+The evaluation metric for this competition was [normalised discounted cumulative gain @ 5] (https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/details/evaluation).

 ## Performance
 The solution obtained a rank of [18th out of 1462 entries] (https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/leaderboard/private)